 An escalation of violence in Myanmar’s Rakhine state in late August 2017 led to vast numbers of people fleeing across the border into Bangladesh in a desperate search for safety.
 Most of the refugees are women, children and small babies.

 This is a massive influx of people into a relatively small area near Cox's Bazar in southeast Bangladesh.
-The government of Bangladesh and local authorities are working hard to meet the needs of the refugees.
-Local Bangladeshi families, with few resources themselves, are taking in the refugees and have been supporting them however they can.
-CARE is on the ground since the early days of the crisis, and with other humanitarian agencies we are continuing to work to meet the immense level of need.
+The government of Bangladesh and local authorities are working hard to meet the needs of the refugees, while local Bangladeshi families, with few resources themselves, have been assisting refugees where they can.
+CARE has been on the ground since the early days of the crisis, and with other humanitarian agencies we are continuing to work to meet the immense level of need.

 - CARE’s response